Topics on this page:

 In this article, we shed light on a common area of concern among current and aspiring social workers alike: the potential for lawsuits.
 We explain why social workers face legal risk and how claims can be avoided.
 You’ll also come away understanding why liability insurance is so important for today’s social workers.

 The frequency with which social workers are sued has grown dramatically over the past few decades; nowhere is this more evident than in data from the National Practitioner Data Bank, which demonstrate a steady (and marked) increase in the number of adverse action reports made against social workers since 1990.
-That year, only 2 such reports were made; compare that to 2019, which saw an unprecedented 991.
-The graph below summarizes the NPDB’s data through 2020.
+That year, only 2 such reports were made; compare that to 2023, which saw 743.
+The graph below summarizes the NPDB’s data through 2024.

 Frederic G. Reamer, professor at Rhode Island College’s School of Social Work, explains that a single allegation of misconduct can lead to many types of formal complaints.
 These could be filed with: